Qwellstra/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to display hidden files including the dot
 A script to display directory contents numerically
 A script to create a directory in a directory
+A script to move file from one directory to another